Savory Spice Blend Seasoning (Salt-Free)

 This amazing mixed spice blend was created by Dr. Michael Greger, MD with NutritionFacts.org.
 He has many more herb seasonings and recipes in his book, How Not to Die Cookbook.
 He has another delicious seasoning called Oil-Free Umami Sauce that is completely salt-free.

 Making any recipe taste delicious is all about the seasonings, and this one is great for sprinkling over foods to add the perfect amount of flavor.
-A couple more useful and fabulous herb seasonings are our Homemade Vegetable Bouillon Powder and Vegan Parmesan.
+A few more useful and fabulous herb seasonings are our Homemade Vegetable Bouillon Powder, my dairy-free ranch seasoning mix, and this Vegan Parmesan.

 If you are new to cooking or just plant-based cooking in general this list of Top 15 Herbs & Spices can help get you on the right track.